A-Star100/videojs-modern-theme/FAQ.md

 - **Can I use this theme in conjunction with another?**

+    Yes, but only in versions older than 1.1 before the theme was programmed to work independently.
-  Yes!
-This theme works best in conjunction with the Forest theme.
-The other themes sometimes have visual errors.
+    If you downgrade, v1.0 works best with the Forest theme, as other themes cause visual errors.

-- **Does this theme still work with older versions of Video.js?**
+- **Does this theme still work with versions of Video.js older than 8?**

-  Yes, but only in versions older than 1.1 before the theme got its own class added.
+    Yes, but since those versions are so old, bugs occur that affect the theme's functionality.